a-lurker/a-lurker.github.io/docs/rex-beckett-posts.md

 end
 ```

 The called function can also issue a luup.call_delay(…) to itself.
 This allows timed sequences to be programmed.
-The following example will dim a light by 10% every two seconds until it reaches zero.
+The following example will dim a light by 10% every two seconds until it reaches zero:

 ```lua
 local dID = 99